IrregularCrumbus/crumbus_HTML_site/README.md

-# I made a change in VIM!
+# I made a couple HTML douments that basically tell you to get good.
+Have a good read, you spellcasting gremlins.